Directives of Trading with Securities at the Amman Stock Exchange

 b.
 The reference price shall be adjusted in the cases determined by the Board of Directors.

 c.
-The price shall be floated in the cases determined by the Board of Directors.
-Trading Suspension
+The Opening price of the security shall be floated in the cases determined by the Board of Directors, and once traded its opening price shall be set as a refrence price for that day.

 In the cases deemed necessary to the market, the CEO may suspend trading session or suspend trading of one or more securities for a specified period during the trading session and the Commission, the Center and brokers shall be immediately notified thereof.